nickdoucette24/7shifts-THA/README.md

 **Dev UX:** Vite proxy + concurrently

-7shifts noted a preference for PHP.
+There was a noted preference for a PHP backend.
 I chose plain PHP (no framework) to stay within the timeline scope and keep the code easy to review.
 In production I would most likely use Laravel.

 ## Table of Contents